-Assignments submitted late (leading to no in-class presentation) will receive a grade of 0.
+Assignments submitted late will receive a 0.

 Missed Tests

 A student who is ill and misses the term test needs to provide appropriate medical documentation (no photocopies, only original documents) to the instructor within 48 hours of the missed test.
 If the appropriate documentation has been submitted on time, the weight of the term test will be shifted to the final exam.